stalniy/grid/README.md

 Yet Another Grid
 =========

-This plugin is designed to provide API for building json response based on `ActiveRecord::Relation` objects.
+This plugin is designed to provide API for building response based on `ActiveRecord::Relation` objects (json, csv, even using custom view builder).
 It makes much easier to fetch information from database for displaying it using JavaScript MV* based frameworks such as Knockout, Backbone, Angular, etc.

 ## Getting started